 The British Isles are famous (and arguably infamous) for a variety of unique reasons; our Royal family, important historical figures including Shakespeare and Charles Darwin, our love of a good cup of tea and our fun pub culture.
 However, there is a wealth of important and interesting strands of British culture that should be explored and discovered by us all, including our history of architecture, literature and politics.
+Being able to gather a great listener perspective on the British culture will help.
 There are a number of ways to learn, whether you’re a native of the UK or not.

 Podcasts are one of the best ways to learn in our busy modern lives, as we all have technology at our fingertips.
 For those who love to learn but find it hard to sit down and watch a full documentary at home, this is where podcasts come in very handy.
 Podcasts are perfect to learn on-the-go wherever you are.
 They are easily downloadable to your smartphone or tablet, meaning you can listen in the car, at work or while you’re relaxing at home.